PranaKn/pranakn.github.io/_posts/2026-04-25-informationsecurityrefresher-01.md

 To illustrate, imagine a web server with a moderate probability (likelihood) of compromise  due to its technologies and patch management practices.
 If the impact is minor (low) - because it does not represent significant loss to the company - then, based on the above risk matrix, the overall risk would be classified as moderate.

+A common approach is to assign numerical values to both likelihood and impact, and multiply them to calculate the overall risk score.
+For example, likelyhood values are very Low (1), Low (2), Moderate (3), High (4), Very High (5).
+And, impact: Negligible (1), Minor (2), Moderate (3), Major (4), Severe (5).

+This results in a risk score ranging from 1 to 25, which can be categorized as 1–4: Acceptable, 5–9: Adequate, 10–16: Tolerable, 17–25: Intolerable.

+Using the previous example, Likelihood = Moderate (3) and Impact = Minor (2).
+The resulting risk score is 6, which falls into the adequate category.

-This process is applied across the organization’s entire attack surface, assigning different risk levels to systems and assets, which helps prioritize security efforts and resource allocation.
+This process is applied across the organization’s entire attack surface, assigning risk levels to systems and assets.
+This enables better prioritization of security efforts and more effective allocation of resources.

 This leads us to risk treatment strategies.
 Based on the calculated risk, we can choose one of the following approaches: